 How long have you been in your current business?

 In which country did you grow up?
 I read you are a Swiss/Italian national.
 Are your parents from Switzerland and Italy?

 Yes, my father was from Naples, and that’s where I grew up.
 My mother was from Bern and had fled to sunny Naples in her time… it must be in my genes!

 Not many left in Naples, but I still have my aunts and cousins in Bern.

 What is the biggest everyday challenge in your business?

 I’m producing something most people don’t know and don’t think they would like.
 And at the best of times, something they like, but think they should get free.
 Part of what I do is, trying to get professional musicians and music performance into its right perspective here.

 What do you feel is most fulfilling about life in Spain?

 I like this country a lot.
-I love the nature and the different landscapes, the climate, the cities, the small towns and villages, the people with their easy, sunny kindness, the language, the culture (with the exception of bullfighting) the music, the food, the wine, the style, and fashion…
+I love nature and the different landscapes, the climate, the cities, the small towns and villages, the people with their easy, sunny kindness, the language, the culture (except for bullfighting), the music, the food, the wine, the style, and fashion…

 What’s not to love about this country?
 Politics doesn’t spoil it for me; as far as I can see, that is a total nightmare everywhere in the world, so I leave it out of the equation altogether and enjoy all the wonderful things.